oklas/react-through/docs/advanced/Container.md

 # Advanced Container

-Advanced container is usable for cases where more than one area is required or container itself is rendered with additional props which is may overlap props from agent.
+Advanced container is usable for cases where more than one area is required or container itself is rendered with additional props which may overlap props from agent.

 Whole `through area` is mapped to prop with name of correspondent `through